dlab-berkeley/python-for-everything/README.md

 What's in this repository?
 --------------------------

-*cheat-sheets*: IPython notebooks illustrating basic concepts
+ - *cheat-sheets*: IPython notebooks illustrating basic concepts
+ - *challenges*: python scripts (starting with capital letters) to progress through as you learn, and test scripts (starting with `test_<capital letter>`) to scaffold the approach.